LISTEN TO THIS ARTICLE:

 The vast majority of people with these disorders are young children, and only less than 1% of cases last into adulthood.
 Kids must be at least 5 years old to be diagnosed with Enuresis and 4 years old for Encopresis.

 Both of these disorders stem from issues around kids learning to manage their own bathroom schedules.
-For Enuresis, this usually means they don’t urinate enough before bedtime and are often drinking too many fluids late in the day.
+For bedwetting, this usually means they don’t urinate enough before bedtime and are often drinking too many fluids late in the day.
 Encopresis is actually related to long-lasting constipation, which can come from a wide array of medical or psychological issues.

 Although it is quite rare, some children do soil themselves on purpose as part of a problem with emotion and behavior control.
 It becomes an unhealthy way for kids to communicate their anger and frustration to their parents.
 In these cases, it is not the main problems but rather part of a much bigger issue.